How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 For manufacturers with long sales cycles (90+ days), M2CO typically recovers 40-60% of 'lost' attribution.
 One client went from seeing 12% of their actual ROI to seeing 52%, without changing their sales process.

-So if you’re still relying on last-click attribution… or hoping the algorithm figures it out… it might be time to stop crossing your fingers.
+So if you're still relying on last-click attribution…or hoping the algorithm figures it out…you can stop guessing and use M2CO for clear data that helps you optimize.

 Real-World Example: Turning Offline Sales into Optimized Ad Campaigns